 If you are looking for another recipe that hides veggies and makes a great snack for the kids, try these Carrot Zucchini Mini Muffins.
 Also gluten and dairy free, and uses honey and maple syrup as the sweeteners.

 PRINTER FRIENDLY RECIPEPrint

 These are easy to make and a big hit with kids!.
-Serve them up as an after-school treat to hide two cups of spinach right in their afternoon snack!
+Serve them up as an after-school treat for you and the kids.
+A big serving of fresh berries AND fresh, green spinach.

 - 4 cups fresh apple, grape or watermelon juice (or a combination of all)

 - 3 pints raspberries